About

 Outreach

 I am passionate about communicating my enthusiasm for science, especially physics, to as wide an audience as conceivable, as well as advocating for the inclusion of groups that are typically under-represented in science subjects.
-I have had the opportunity to speak about increasing the inclusivity of science many times, through my TED Talk and at conferences promoting the research of women and LGBTQ scientists and I am eager to continue to do so.
+I am a passionate advocate for the empowering role of education in promoting personal choice, especially in today’s rapidly changing technological landscape with the rising popularity of generative artificial intelligence tools.
+I am deeply committed to raising the profile of underrepresented groups in science, particularly women and disabled communities.
+As a member of the Worshipful Company of Educators, I have been recognized for my work in empowering these groups to become proud science communicators.
+I have had the opportunity to speak about increasing the inclusivity of science many times, through my TED Talk and at conferences promoting the research of women and disabled scientists and I am eager to continue to do so.

 Charity Ambassador